Centre d'Art Santa Mònica

-Centre d'Art Santa Mònica (CASM), more commonly abbreviated as Arts Santa Mònica, is a public venue in Barcelona, (Catalonia) opened in 1988, for exhibiting contemporary art.
+Centre d'Arts Santa Mònica (CASM), more commonly abbreviated as Arts Santa Mònica, is a public venue in Barcelona, (Catalonia) opened in 1988, for exhibiting contemporary art.
 It is located in the Raval side of Rambla de Santa Mònica (Ciutat Vella district).
 It hosts a number of exhibitions of contemporary Spanish and international artists every year.
 Entrance is free.

 The building that hosts CASM is a 1626 Renaissance convent that became a monument of national interest in 1984.
+In 2021, Enric Puig Punyet was installed as the Centre d'Art Santa Mónica director.

+In 2024, an installation, "Teló", installed sun loungers on the terrace of the Centre d'Art Santa Mónica creating a refuge for visitors.